Skip to navigation Skip to content

 • if the pay period is longer than a fortnight

 The date paid is the date their employer paid them, as stated on their payslip.
-This date can be different to when the customer receives the payment in their bank account.
+This date can be different to when the customer gets the payment in their bank account.

 Select Continue.